 - Carol Read (Acting Vice President of IATEFL)

 Submissions are invited for what are described as ‘r-evolutionary’ ideas on topics including sourcing course content, catering to learners’ individual needs, increasing learner and teacher motivation, fostering teacher and learner autonomy, creating a supportive learning environment and implementing effective teaching practices.

-Proposals can be submitted online (update: link no longer active), by 4 December 2015.
+Proposals can be submitted online (link no longer active), by 4 December 2015.